Hands-Off Workflow

 | Metric | Result | |:--|:--| | Commits | 12 | | Duration | ≈ 4 hours 6 minutes | | Diff | 35 files changed (+6,503 / −46) | | Status | Merged (clean after 1 TypeScript fix) | | Quality gates | ✅ Tests passed · ✅ Sentry clean · ✅ Reversible rollout |

-It was good engineering with tight rails — executed faster than a human loop could manage.
+Good engineering with tight rails, executed faster than a human loop could manage.

 The Workflow, Codified